Policy Number: 185

 Employees who take paid administrative leave must note it as such on their official time record.

 2. Department Chair or Administrative Equivalent

-When awarding administrative leave for meritorious job performance, the department chair or administrative equivalent must ensure a copy of the employee's performance appraisal form is readily available and easily cross-referenced to time records if the department is audited.
+When awarding administrative leave for meritorious job performance, the department chair or administrative equivalent must ensure a copy of the employee's relevant performance appraisal form is readily available and easily cross-referenced to time records if the department is audited.

 C. Effect on Pay, Leave Accruals and Holiday Eligibility